hodcroftlab/covariants/docs/Contributing.md

 As an open-source project, we welcome contributions!
 Please follow the guide below for how to help add to CoVariants!

-To make a 'Pull Request' or 'PR,' you'll need to be a little familiar with Github.
+To make a 'Pull Request' or 'PR,' you'll need to be a little familiar with GitHub.
 If you aren't comfortable doing this, but still have some information to share or a suggestion to make, you can make an [Issue](https://github.com/hodcroftlab/covariants/issues/new) instead.
 We may be slower to review and/or implement these, but we still appreciate getting the information!

 ## How to build locally to check your changes: